 - Damn You, Muscle Memory!: Unlike most platformers, the game does not take away your extra jump in midair.

 - Five-Second Foreshadowing: The animation that plays when you use the Costume Gacha is affected by what you're going to get.
 If Gingerbrave ends up panicking and stumbling on the obstacles, you're going to only get Commons.
-On the other hand, if both cheerleading squads literally roll out the red carpet for him in the final stretch, you can be sure that an Ultra Rare is in your very-near future.
+On the other hand, if the Legendary Cookies appear, with Wind Archer giving him a lift in the final stretch, you can be sure that a Legendary is in your very-near future.

 - Nerf: A lot of Cookies returning from LCR had their abilities changed or downgraded.
 Some newly-introduced Cookies have also needed nerfs to help deal with rampant power creep.

 - Since experience points aren't earned from races in CROB, GingerBright's XP-increasing ability was changed to the occasional production of Candy Jellies.
 Since experience points are one of the hardest resources to acquire in CROB, this may be the hardest nerf to a Cookie by far.

 - Cheese Drop's priority is creating Pink Bear Jellies, and as a result it picks up missed Jellies much less efficiently.
 Also, it can no longer pick up all missed Jellies; it will ignore some, such as Devil Cookie's Spirit Jellies created by his passive ability.